Compare prices and tickets Gloucester to Barry by train

 Overview: Train from Gloucester to Barry

-Trains from Gloucester to Barry run on average 3 times per day, taking around 1h 31m.
-Cheap train tickets for this journey start at £9 but you can travel from only £8 by coach.
+Trains from Gloucester to Barry run on average 4 times per day, taking around 1h 31m.
+Cheap train tickets for this journey start at £30 if you book in advance.

 Distance 87 km |